-This mainboard uses the SiS 630 chipset which provides CPU Plug & Play through firmware, integrates a 128-bit AGP Graphics Accelerator and has an embedded 10BaseT/100BaseTX Network Interface.
+This mainboard uses the GFX PRO chipset which integrates a 3D 128-bit AGP Graphics Accelerator and has an embedded 10BaseT/100BaseTX Network Interface.
 The mainboard has a built-in PCI 3D Sound System and a V.90 Fax/Modem DAA module is shipped with the mainboard.
 In addition, the mainboard has a full set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, a parallel port, a serial port and a VGA port.
-And two extra USB ports can be added using the Extended USB Module that connects to the mainboard.